Mesoscopic Bayesian Inference by Solvable Models: Bayesian Inference with Linear Models

 Furthermore, the first and second terms on the right side of Equation (\ref{residualError}) can be expressed using independent stochastic variables \(\tau_1, \tau_2\), each following a normal distribution \(\mathcal{N}(0,1)\), as

 This approach enables us to theoretically analyze the residual error, understand its distribution and behavior within the framework of Bayesian inference, and provide a more nuanced understanding of the error's properties.
+The respective representations of the derived micro variables and meso variables are summarized in Table \ref{table:variables}.